Table of Contents

 SIEM Reports

-A SIEM Report queiries centralized log databases for specific log entries generated from various log types on multiple servers, workstations and network devices, applies log entry filters, applies display options, such as the column order, group by and sort by rules, then lastly, displays, saves or emails the output results.
+A SIEM Report queiries the log databases for specific log entries generated from various log types from multiple servers, workstations and network devices, applies log entry filters, applies display options, such as the column order, group by and sort by rules, then lastly, displays, saves or emails the output results.

-This report is typically used by network administrators that want to analyze and correlate Security Event Logs and data from various sources within their organization's network infrastructure, such as firewalls, intrusion detection systems, and servers.
+This report is typically used by SAs and ISSOs that want to analyze and correlate Security Event Logs and data from various sources within their organization's network infrastructure, such as firewalls, intrusion detection systems, and other servers.

 - From the Menu Bar select File | New.
 The Create New Object View displays.